 To research the third book in the Falcon Series, I decided to travel to Nepal.
 In The Falcon Soars, Peppa Mueller journeys to a Western province: the Humla region, which would have involved several weeks of traveling and camping.
 Instead, though the climate and terrain would be different, my friends, husband, and I chose a trip to Annapurna Base Camp (4100 meters, 13,451 feet), for a taste of the trekking experience.
+We brought our bows and after reviewing some of the best bow sights, we decided to get sights for our bows.

 Our research on treks and our subsequent experience have both practical and journalistic components.
 It’s my intention to deal with each separately.
 In this entry, I’d like to discuss the logistics of trek planning, and give my honest opinion as to the best way of traveling.